LeanerCloud/AutoSpotting/FAQ.md

 The entire configuration is based on tags applied on your AutoScaling groups.

-It will only take action against groups that have the "spot-enabled" tag set to "true", regardless in which region they are.
+By default it runs in `opt-in` mode, so it will only take action against groups that have the `spot-enabled` tag set to `true`, across all the enabled regions.

+When the stack is installed in `opt-out` mode, it will run against all groups except for those tagged with the `spot-enabled` tag set to `false`.

+Note: the key and value of the `spot-enabled` tag is configurable in both modes.

 ## What if I have groups in multiple AWS regions?